 Paul M. Juris, Ed.D.

 Dr. Juris earned his Doctorate in Motor Learning from Columbia University in 1993, followed by a variety of positions in higher education, rehabilitative medicine, professional sports, and fitness.
-Paul Juris, Ed.D. was named Executive Director of the CYBEX Institute for Exercise Science in January of 2007
+Paul Juris, Ed.D. was named Executive Director of the Cybex Research Institute in January of 2007